shaijing/shaijing/README.md

 - 🔭 Master's in Computer Science and Technology.

-- ✨ I'm currently learning Optimization, Machine Learning and LLM.
+- ✨ I'm currently learning Optimization, Machine Learning, and LLM.

 - 🌱 Learning more about mathematics and computer science.